Aidjai-MacLeod/Aidjai-MacLeod-Cybersecurity-Portfolio/README.md

 * 🌍  I'm based in Singapore
 * ✉️  You can contact me at [whitehatwarrior21@gmail.com](mailto:whitehatwarrior21@gmail.com)
-* 🧠  I'm learning Java
+* 🧠  I'm learning Java and AWS cloud
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I am Kamen Rider Skull.
 Now, Counting Up Your Sins